Back to RWKV Hub

 $$ \text{kv}_t = \text{kv}_{t-1} + \exp(k_t) \cdot v_t $$

-This is the essence of RWKV: attention reformulated as a linear recurrence that can be computed in $O(1)$ memory during inference.
+This is the essence of RWKV: attention reformulated as a linear recurrence with $O(1)$ state.

 The WKV Operator